Savant Syndrome: What it is, Causes and Characteristics

 Comprehensive support

 Provide support in areas where your child faces challenges.
 Examples include interventions to improve social skills, communication, and adaptations in the school or home environment to address difficulties related to general functioning.
+You can provide support strategies for unique cognitive needs.
+Discover some behavior modification techniques in children with our special guide.

 Personalized education